LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 7. **Show Navigation Bar:**

 8. **Navigation Bar Width:** This sets the width of the navigation bar in the lab UI.
-Options include:

-   - Default (250 pixels)

-   - Large (400 pixels)

-   - XL (600 pixels)

-   - Custom

 9. **Show Content Tab:** Checking this box enables the Content tab to be displayed in the lab environment.